Overview

 Hy6 prototypes were presented at Photokina 2006 and received the Photokina Star 2006 award for most outstanding new product.
 Designed to capture images using both digital and conventional film backs, the Hy6 offers photographers a true 6×6 cm medium-format size with the flexibility of a 4.5×6 cm camera.
 In mid-2007 the first cameras were delivered to Sinar and Leaf for final testing.
 They became available to customers towards the end of 2007.
 The Hy6 received the TIPA award 2008 for "best medium-format digital system".

 The Hy6 ("Hy" for "hybrid") is based on an “open system” design and can easily adapt to advancements in future chip technology by allowing the insertion of larger (higher-resolution) image sensors of up to 56×56 mm, which is physically impossible with the 645-type of medium format cameras such as Hasselblad H or Mamiya/PhaseOne 645.
-Dalsa has already developed a sensor with 56×36 mm dimensions, the largest so far, used in the Leaf AFi-II 10.

 It is an evolutionary extension of the 6008 AF, but with new features such as the open system user interface, a new focus detector, which is able to focus under difficult lighting conditions, and a lithium-ion battery that can be recharged without having to worry about memory loss.
 The height of the Hy6 is lower than the 6008 AF since the motor-drive is removed from the body and the new battery is located in the hand grip.
-This makes the system both compact and light.
+This makes the system both more compact and lighter.

 Both Sinar and Leaf offer the capability of turning digital backs from horizontal into vertical position.
 This is also possible with the Rolleiflex 4560 film back.
 The advantage is that the camera can be held in the same position regardless of whether one is making horizontal or vertical shots, unlike with typical 645-type medium format cameras.
 The 6008 AF offers the same capability with the Rolleiflex 4560 film back and Sinar eMotion digital backs with revolving adapter.